LunaSare/spring2023-data-science/assignments/homework_data_tables.md

 ```

 1. Fix the errors in the code so that it does what it's supposed to.
-2. Add a comment to the end of each line of code explaining what it does.
+2. Add a comment to the end of each line of code explaining what it does and how you modified it so that it works.